tweag/nickel/doc/manual/typing.md

   = if
 ```

-This example shows how dynamic typing delays type errors, making them harder to
+This example illustrates how dynamic typing delays type errors, making them
-diagnose.
-Here, `filter` is fine, but the error still points to inside its
+harder to diagnose.
+Here, `filter` is fine, but the error still points to inside
-implementation.
-The actual issue is that the caller provided an argument of the
+its implementation.
+The actual issue is that the caller provided an argument of
-wrong type: the filtering function should return a boolean but returns either
+the wrong type: the filtering function should return a boolean but returns
-the original element (a number) or `null`.
-This is a tiny example, so debugging
+either the original element (a number) or `null`.
+This is a tiny example, so
-is still doable here.
-In a real code base, the user (who probably wouldn't even
+debugging is still doable here.
+In a real code base, the user (who probably
-be the author of `filter`) might have a harder time solving the issue from the
+wouldn't even be the author of `filter`) might have a harder time solving the
-error report.
+issue from the error report.

 ### Static typing